 How to Claim it?

-- The person should undergo an eye examination by a local optometrist.
-The optometrist should fill out the Request for a Certificate of Blindness/Visual Impairment form.
+- Download and print the Request for a Certificate of Blindness/Visual Impairment form.

 - Passport pictures should be attached to the appropriate section of the form.

-- The form filled out by the ophthalmologist and the picture can be scanned and sent via email to email@example.com.
+- The form filled out by the eye doctor and the picture can be scanned and sent via email to firstname.lastname@example.org.